-After dropping to an 18-year low in the first quarter of 2016, natural gas prices are on the rebound and are expected to trend upward in the coming years.
+After dropping to an 18 year low in the first quarter of 2016, natural gas prices are on the rebound and are expected to fare better in the coming years.

 1. It is lighter than air

-The first natural gas fact to know is that it’s a mixture of methane and other naturally occurring gases, is lighter than air, and needs to be cooled to -260 degrees Fahrenheit before becoming liquid.
+The first natural gas fact to know is that it’s a mixture of methane and other naturally occurring gases; it is lighter than air and needs to be cooled to -260 degrees Fahrenheit before becoming liquid.
 Liquefied natural gas, or LNG, takes up significantly less volume, which is useful when transporting the fuel.

 2. It has no smell

 Some might be surprised to know that natural gas is completely odorless.
-In order to allow for the detection of natural gas leaks, companies add the chemical mercaptan, which gives the gas the smell of rotten eggs.
+In order to allow for the detection of natural gas leaks, companies add the chemical mercaptan, which makes the gas smell like a rotten egg.

 3. Natural gas and oil occur together

-Both oil and natural gas are, of course, fossil fuels, and are formed via the same geological process.
+Both crude oil and natural gas are, of course, fossil fuels, and are formed via the same geological process.
 It isn’t surprising, then, that the two materials are often found together.
 Deposits that are more rich in natural gas are referred to as natural gas fields, while those more rich in oil are known as oil fields.

 4. It’s used in manufacturing as well as fuel

 In addition to being used as a fuel for power generation and for heating homes, natural gas is used to manufacture various products.
 According to the Interstate Natural Gas Association of America, natural gas is a key component in the production of ammonia.
-It’s also used to make various other products, from vinyl flooring and carpeting, to Aspirin and artificial limbs.
+It’s also used to make products from vinyl flooring and carpeting to Aspirin and artificial limbs.